Kanazawa castle

 Hishiyagura

-This picturesque buildings are restored in 2001.
+This picturesque buildings are re-built in 2001.
 As same as Ishikawa-mon gate, lead is used on the wall and the roof.

 The building was restored by traditional way and following old days drawing.
 The name of the building, Hishi-yagura, was named after its shape.
 Hishi means diamond-shape, so the building was diamond-shaped, not rectangle.
 The building had 80 degree corner and 100 degree corner.
 The local government decided to follow this drawing.
 This annoyed carpenters.